RADAN 2018 R1 Focuses On CAD/CAM, and Industry 4.0

 “These bending cost calculations – both for individual parts and complete assemblies – and the finegrain information flow between the shopfloor and Radmanager will assist considerably in facilitating the next generation of sheet metal production as part of a connected factory infrastructure.”

 Moving on to enhanced CAD/CAM functions, RADAN 2018 R1 takes the increasing popularity in automatic bending into consideration, with the specific innovation of optimizing fingerstops.
 As part of a process of making fingerstops safer, it allows for improved part alignment in the press brake, and reduces the number of fingerstop movements required between bends.

 In addition, an enhancement to the default views means designers can bring up a front view, side view, or isometric view instantly, in both Radbend and RADAN 3D.

 The profiling function benefits from six updates.
 Firstly, hatching, where laser users can now create fine marks to identify parts.
 Olaf Körner says it can be any shape, such as a bar code design, text, or a number, and is simply “hatched” on to the metal with the laser.
-Enhanced flycutting, where the machine doesn’t stop during an entire operation, reduces cycle times; the lead-in placement for tagging has been optimised; additional support for automatic filleting means users have much greater control over where they are placed…they can be switched on for one part and off for another, and whether they are on internal or external corners.
+Enhanced flycutting, where the machine doesn’t stop during an entire operation, reduces cycle times; the lead-in placement for tagging has been optimized; additional support for automatic filleting means users have much greater control over where they are placed…they can be switched on for one part and off for another, and whether they are on internal or external corners.
 RADAN developers have worked closely with plasma cutter manufacturers on additional support for cutting circular holes with higher accuracy on plasma CNC machines.
 And following the contours of a part when creating offcuts saves more of the material, reducing wastage even further.